 - Check for Originality: Before finalizing your title, search academic databases, journals, and online resources to ensure that it is original and distinct from existing research papers or publications.
 Avoid using titles that are too similar to those already in circulation, as this can lead to confusion and dilute the impact of your research.
 Aim for a title that stands out and captures readers’ attention.

-- Seek Feedback: Once you’ve narrowed down your list of potential titles, seek feedback from peers, colleagues, mentors, or advisors.
+- Seek Feedback: Once you’ve narrowed your list of potential titles, seek feedback from peers, colleagues, mentors, or advisors.
 Share your title options with them and ask for their input on which title best represents your research and resonates with them as readers.
 Consider their perspectives and suggestions as you evaluate and refine your title further.

 - Revise and Refine: Take time to revise and refine your title based on the feedback you receive and your further reflection.
-Experiment with different wording, phrasing, or emphasis to see what works best.
+Experiment with wording, phrasing, or emphasis to see what works best.
 Consider whether your title effectively conveys the significance of your research and engages readers’ interest.
 Don’t be afraid to make changes or adjustments as needed to ensure that your title accurately reflects the essence of your study.

 Examples of research titles